gouthaamisr/Tansformers/README.md

-# Comparision study of Transformers and CNN-LSTM Networks for human trajectory forecasting
+# Comparative study of Transformers and CNN-LSTM Networks for human trajectory forecasting